A land without a people for a people without a land

-"A land without a people for a people without a land" is a widely cited phrase associated with the movement to establish a Jewish homeland in Palestine.
+"A land without a people for a people without a land" is a widely cited phrase associated with Zionism, the movement to establish a Jewish homeland in Palestine.

-Although it became a Jewish Zionist slogan, it was used by Christian Restorationist clergymen in the early 19th century, and throughout that century.
+The phrase was first used by Christian Zionists in the early 19th century, and Anita Shapira writes that it "was common among Zionists at the end of the nineteenth, and the beginning of the twentieth century."
+Israel Zangwill made prominent use of the phrase.

-Its historical significance is a matter of contention.
-Alan Dowty and Diana Muir have claimed that this phrase never came into widespread use among Jewish Zionists.
-Anita Shapira stated to the contrary that it "was common among Zionists at the end of the nineteenth, and the beginning of the twentieth century."
+Its historical significance is a matter of contention, with some historians claiming that the phrase never came into widespread use among Jewish Zionists.